danilocostabento/danilocostabento/README.md

 * * *

-Software developer at [@bluesoft](https://github.com/bluesoft).
-Playing with code, guitar or keyboard in the free time.
+Web developer in training.
+Playing with code at free time and studying by myself.

 ### > Skills